Sarah Powers Bradish

 Sarah Powers Bradish (1867–1922) was an American writer.
-She is known for her textbook "Old Norse Stories," published in 1900, and a memoir titled "...
-Stories of Country Life."
+She is known for her textbook Old Norse Stories, published in 1900, and a memoir titled ...
+Stories of Country Life.

 Sarah Powers Bradish is also known for her service as Wisconsin State Secretary of the Woman's Christian Temperance Union.

 She was a graduate of Ripon College and traveled extensively in Europe.

-She traveled in England and France from 1872–73.
-She resided in Dartford, Wisconsin from 1873–74; in Ripon, Wisconsin from 1874–75; and in Minneapolis, Minnesota from 1875–94.
+She traveled in England and France from 1872 to 1873.
+She resided in Dartford, Wisconsin, from 1873 to 1874; in Ripon, Wisconsin, from 1874 to 1875; and in Minneapolis, Minnesota, from 1875 to 1894.

 Her husband, James H. Bradish, also attended Ripon College.
 He became assistant general solicitor of the Minneapolis, St. Paul & Sault Ste.
 Marie Railroad Company, and a Minneapolis alderman.
 The couple had two children, Bertha and Herman.